Department: Regulatory Affairs

 - Proven ability to build trust and respect within the organization.

-- Interacts with external business partners and Regulatory Agencies
+- Interacts with external business partners and Regulatory Agencies.

-Ethics – Treats people with respect; Inspires the trust of others; Works with integrity and ethically; Upholds
+Ethics – Treats people with respect; Inspires the trust of others; Works with integrity and ethically; Upholds organizational values.

 Planning/Organizing – Prioritizes and plans work activities; Uses time efficiently.
 Completes administrative tasks correctly and on time.
 Follows instructions and responds to management direction.